mehmandarov/mehmandarov.github.io/_posts/2017-05-16-cmd-tools-for-developers.markdown

 ## Introduction
 This post will give you an overview of some command line tools that will be able help you to get the feeling on how your project is doing.
 Most of the tools are widely available in the main Linux distributions and MacOS (some of them might need installation of [Homebrew][3] for Mac).
 On Windows it can be also made available via [Cygwin][2], or [Bash on Windows][1].

-The commands below have been run and tested on a MacOS machine, and might sometimes need some slight modifications to be run on Linux or Windows machine.
+The commands below have been run and tested on a MacOS machine, and might sometimes need some slight modifications to be run on a Linux or a Windows machine.
 However, it should be able to give an idea of what it is possible to do with these tools.
 I will also be linking to the documentation for each of the programs in the post.

 ---

 ## Directory Structure
 Let's start with something simple.
 Sometimes all you want to see is the contents and structure of the project without leaving the command line.
 The `tree` [command][4]  might be able to help you out here.

-It is highly customizable, takes lots of parameters and is widely available for an installation via most of the package mangers.
+It is highly customizable, takes lots of parameters, and is widely available for an installation via most of the package mangers.
 Command Prompt on Windows also contains a native alternative with the same name.

 {% highlight bash %}
 $ tree sourcecodefolder/ -L 1 -d